CmdQ/AoC/README.md

 ### 23

 - Finally came around to implementing [non-standard string literals][strings]—nice.
+- First solutions with arrays or linked list weren't finished after hours.
+- Then I had the diea of a single array (index maps to slot content) and it takes a second.

 ### 24

 - Nothing interesting except how to get hexagonal indexing right.
 Theoretically I could make it with half the memory.

+### 25

+- Very quickly solved thanks to the even exponent trick.

 [aoc]: https://adventofcode.com/
 [chain_jl]: https://github.com/jkrumbiegel/Chain.jl